Border Clearances and International Parcel Delivery

 - Cheaper international parcel delivery, with reduced sending costs and money wasted with items being denied entry

 - A quicker international parcel service, as less time would be spent preparing and going through the customs process

 - Government benefits, with less time-wasting on low-value goods and refocusing of public revenue on other areas

 In order for it to become a reality though, coordination between businesses, customs authorities, border agencies, and governments is required.
-Creating an exact model for global cross-border clearance that is agreed upon could take a while to devise and then put in place.
+Creating an exact model for global e-commerce cross-border clearance that is agreed upon could take a while to devise and then put in place.

 Get Started with International Parcel Delivery